 Cognizant of the Indian love of jewels, Shastry designed a rectangular box resembling a jewellery case— with floral prints and carefully chosen colours.
 At the centre of the design was the unusual logo he chose for the company, Sharaba (a mythical creature from local folklore with the head of an elephant and the body of a lion.
 A symbol of courage as well as wisdom, the scientist wanted it to symbolise the state’s rich heritage.

 The message ‘Srigandhada Tavarininda’ (that translates to ‘from the maternal home of sandalwood’) was printed on every Mysore Sandal Soapbox.
-The aromatic soap itself was wrapped in delicate white paper, similar to the ones used by jewellery shops to pack jewels.
+The aromatic soap itself was wrapped in a delicate white paper, similar to the ones used by jewellery shops to pack jewels.

 This was followed by a systematic and well-planned advertising campaign with cities across the country carrying vibrant signboards in neon colours.
 Pictures of the soapbox were noticeable everywhere, from tram tickets to matchboxes.
 Even a camel procession was held to advertise the soap in Karachi!

 The out-of-the-box campaign led to rich results.
 The soap’s demand in India and abroad touched new heights, with even royal families of foreign nations ordering it for themselves.
 Another important turning point for the company was when, in 1980, it was merged with the oil extraction units (in Mysuru and Shivamoga) and incorporated into one company called Karnataka Soaps and Detergent Limited (KSDL).